LSEG-API-Samples/Article.OpenDACSandODPS/README.md

 This info can be cached.

-Subscription list command (detSubscriptionList Open DACS method and subscriptionList command in ODPS) can be run per user to return a list of assigned subscriptions (for subject-based services) To clarify, here is an example of this information:
+Subscription list command (getSubscriptionList Open DACS method and subscriptionList command in ODPS) can be run per user to return a list of assigned subscriptions (for subject-based services) To clarify, here is an example of this information:

 \*.O